holos-run/holos/doc/design/v1beta1/rendering.md

 ```

 The DAG is implicit in the barriers, fixed per artifact, and invisible
-across components: nothing can order a task in one component after a task in
+across components: nothing can order a task in one component after a task
-another.
-This is the model the platform-wide DAG replaces — in v1beta1 the
-graph is explicit in the schema ([D1](schema.md#d1-edge-derivation)), and
+in another.  v1beta1 replaces this model with the explicit graph of
-the executor schedules one graph for the whole platform rather than one
+[D1](schema.md#d1-edge-derivation), scheduling one graph for the whole
-phase sequence per artifact.
+platform rather than one phase sequence per artifact.

 ### The per-component chart cache